aral/ar.al-site/content/2018/07/10/dell-xps-13-day-1/index.md

   <figcaption>My switch to Mac coincided with my growing realisation of the importance of design in shaping the quality of people's lives.</figcaption>
 </figure>

 My switch to a Mac did not involve any sacrifices.
-It was seamless, thanks to a number of cross-platform tools and services like Parallels, IMAP, web services, and free and open source cross-platform apps.
+It was seamless, thanks to Parallels (which let me keep using my existing software while looking for native alternatives), the web and IMAP email, and free and open source cross-platform apps.
+I cannot underscore the crucial role that these tools played in allowing me to escape the lock-in of Microsoft's ecosystem.
 As I [wrote](ttps://2018.ar.al/681/) back then: "I still can't believe that I've basically switched to a different platform in less than a day.
 And by switched, I mean that I am up and running and being nearly as productive as I was on my PC."

-In other words, there was a convenient bridge for me to walk over; I didn't have to brave the rough seas to get to the other side.
-It's no coincidence that I only felt confident to make the switch after Apple moved to using Intel processors.
-Also, it would have been much harder to do so if I hadn't already made a concscious decision to wean myself away from Microsoft's lock-in by moving to free and open and cross-platform tools earlier.
+In other words, there were convenient bridges for me to walk over; I didn't have to brave the rough seas to get to the other side.

+Switching would have been much harder to do so if I hadn't already made a concscious decision to wean myself away from Microsoft's lock-in by moving to free and open and cross-platform tools earlier.
 Folks working in freedom technology and decentralisation would be remiss to ignore the importance of such bridges.
 Both the centralised world and the decentralised worlds exist today as separate islands.
 Bridges are exactly what we need to be building today to get people from the former to the latter.